ASSESSMENT POLICY

 Reporting in MYP

-The parents are involved as informed about their child’s performance and progress during the academic year through report cards ( shared on the LMS) and regular coffee mornings, three way conferences, student led conferences.
+Parents are informed about their child’s performance and progress during the academic year through report cards (shared on the LMS) and regular coffee mornings, three-way conferences, and student-led conferences.
+The feedback for formative assessments is usually given on the task sheets, via ManageBac, or verbally.

 *Refer to MYP Parent Handbook

-BE- Below Expectations
+• BE: Below Expectations

-ME- Meeting Expectations
+• ME: Meeting Expectations

-AE – Above Expectations
+• AE: Above Expectations

-EE – Exceeding Expectations
+• EE: Exceeding Expectations

 Promotion Policy

-The school aims at ensuring continuous improvement of the academic performance of all the students.
-In this light, the school provides necessary tools and opportunities for students to improve in their assessments and performance, however a student is not held back in a class.
-In case of performance below expected levels, the records and evidence is shared with the teaching team for the next consecutive year and a differential l learning plan is prepared for the child in question.
-Attendance in an important criteria where students are expected to have at least 85% present days of the total working days.
-In any other case, the promotion to next grade level is discussed with principal, program coordinator and parents and the final decision for promotion is at the discretion of the school.
+The school aims at ensuring continuous improvement in the academic performance of all students.
+In this light, the school provides necessary tools and opportunities for students to improve in their assessments and performance; however, a student is not held back in a class.
+In case of performance below expected levels, the records and evidence are shared with the teaching team for the next consecutive year, and a differential learning plan is prepared for the child in question.

 Assessment Policy Revision

-Second draft was made in August 2022 based on the suggestions recommended subsequently during consultancy meetings.
-The current document is third draft prepared in November 2022.
-The next review of the policy will take place in August 2023.We acknowledge the fact that we are in Candidacy phase for MYP.
-Hence this policy will be subjected to review at least once a year or as per the need based on further review and feedback from MYP Consultant.
-(Review committee incudes Pedagogical Leadership Team and the facilitators.)
+The second draft was made in August 2022 based on the suggestions recommended during consultancy meetings.
+The current document is the third draft, prepared in November 2022.
+The next review of the policy will take place in August 2023.
+We acknowledge the fact that we are in the Candidacy phase for MYP, so this policy will be subjected to review at least once a year or as per need based on further review and feedback from the MYP Consultant.
+(The review committee includes the Pedagogical Leadership Team and the facilitators.)

-Last Review : November 2023
+Last Review: November 2023